pocomane/MiSTer_Batch_Control/Readme.md

 # Usage

 Running the `mbc` without arguments will give minimal help.
-To actually perform som action on the MiSTer, `mbc` must be run like:
+To actually perform some action on the MiSTer, `mbc` must be run like:

 ```
 mbc COMMAND [ARG1 [ARG2 [...]]]